 All DNP students are required to maintain continuous enrollment in the DNP program once they have begun their Practice Immersion.
-Once students enter the practice immersion they are required to be enrolled for each semester (Spring, Summer, Fall) until graduation.
-Once a doctoral student begins the practice immersion process, they must maintain continuous enrollment in the program until they have completed the project.
+Once a student begins the practice immersion courses, they must maintain continuous enrollment in the program until they have completed the project.
 If unforeseen circumstances occur that require a doctoral student to withdraw from the university the doctoral student may create an action plan for completion with the Dean of the School of Nursing.